A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Research on equations of motion and gravitational radiation up through 1957

-We will begin our overview of derivations of particle equations of motion with the 1938 EIH paper, even though, as pointed out by Havas \cite{Havas:1989aa}, there was a substantial prehistory that EIH had largely ignored.
+We will begin our overview of derivations of particle equations of motion with the 1938 EIH paper, even though, as pointed out by Havas \cite{Havas:1989aa}, there was a substantial prehistory that EIH had largely ignored because it relied on the material stress-energy tensor.
 Perhaps the most convincing was Eddington's 1923 derivation for a distribution of matter occupying a small compact spatial region \cite{Eddington:1930aa}.
 Eddington merely required that the finite stress-energy tensor be covariantly conserved, $T^{\mu \nu}{}_{;\nu}=0$.
 Then it was straightforward to show that the narrow world tube followed a geodesic.